 After engaging a small team of mentors and critical friends, Noa and Leigh launched a collaborative inquiry into the impact of a 1:1 self-directed mentorship experience on professional learning and student achievement.
 Through a progressive phased approach in the months that followed, our community continued to grow and evolve into the thriving community of mentorship available to educational professionals today.

-,n\The name represents a reciprocal, non-hierarchical mentorship community that blurs the lines between mentor and mentee.
+.
+The name represents a reciprocal, non-hierarchical mentorship community that blurs the lines between mentor and mentee.
 The Mentoree would focus on mentorship as a primary source of professional learning for educators at any stage in their career.
-We all have something to teach; we all have something to learn.
+We all have something to teach, and we all have something to learn.

-Today, The Mentoree has become a more a collaborative community extending our offerings beyond but including 1:1 Mentorship.
+Today, The Mentoree is run by a leadership team led by Noa, and it has become an even more collaborative community.
+We’ve extended our offerings beyond but including 1:1 Mentorship.
 What began as a small group of educators exploring mentorship has evolved into a thriving community of educators dedicated to learning from and with one another.

 The success of The Mentoree would not have been possible without The Mentoree Leadership Team and the Mentors and Mentees who are actively engaged in the community, making it a more supportive and inspiring place for everyone.